Australian residential architectural styles: Inter-war Functionalist

 Newburn Flats, Melbourne.
 Completed in 1941; designed by Frederick Romberg and Mary Turner Shaw in 1939.

 Glenunga Flats, Armadale.
 Completed in 1941; Frederick Romberg and Mary Turner Shaw, architects.
 A hybrid of Functionalist components with folksy, 'European Chalet Style’ materials.

 Inter-war Ashgrovian

-Originally specific to Queensland, the Ashgrovian style developed from the hipped bungalow style and was characterised by a frontage with a grand gable roof, often surrounded by secondary smaller gables behind, the smaller gables usually sheltering verandahs and sleep-outs.
+Originally specific to Queensland, the Ashgrovian style developed during the inter-war period from the hipped bungalow style and was characterised by a frontage with a grand gable roof, often surrounded by secondary smaller gables behind, the smaller gables usually sheltering verandahs and sleep-outs.
 A staircase almost always dominated the front yard leading to the verandah.